-Hartwrightia floridana in Jennings State Forest.
-Photo by Grace Howell
+Hartwrightia (Hartwrightia floridana) in Jennings State Forest.
+Photo by Grace Howell.
+Click on terms for botanical definitions.
+View post as a PDF

 Hartwrightia is an uncommon inconspicuous wildflower found in only 10 Florida and five Georgia counties.
 It is a state-listed threatened species in both states, where habitat loss and fire suppression imperil it.
 The plant occurs in seepage slopes, depressions, marsh edges and wet pine flatwoods and prairies.
 Its pastel flowers bloom in late summer and fall.
 Pollination has not been studied specifically in Hartwrightia, but it is presumed its flowers are pollinated by the same variety of insects that pollinate other Asteraceae species.